NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 The FDA must publish guidance.
 Within 90 days of enactment (by approximately February 2026), the FDA was required to publish lists of naturally occurring cannabinoids, THC-class cannabinoids, and cannabinoids with THC-like effects.

-Threat #2: NC HB 328 — The State Regulation Bill
+What Happened to NC HB 328 (The State Regulation Bill That Died)

-While the federal clock ticks, North Carolina's legislature has been trying to create its own hemp regulatory framework.
-The lead bill is HB 328, which would establish a new Chapter 18D in the NC General Statutes.
+While the federal clock ticks, North Carolina's legislature spent most of 2025 and early 2026 trying to create its own hemp regulatory framework.
+The lead bill, HB 328, would have established a new Chapter 18D in the NC General Statutes.
+It died on April 21, 2026.

-HB 328 passed the NC House 112-0 on April 16, 2025, and the Senate 35-7 on June 19, 2025 — but the House and Senate passed substantially different versions.
-The Senate rewrote the bill to be far more restrictive, and when it was sent back to the House, it was re-referred to the Rules Committee on June 23, 2025.
-It has not advanced since (NC General Assembly).
+HB 328 passed the NC House 112-0 on April 16, 2025, and the Senate 35-7 on June 19, 2025, but the two chambers passed substantially different versions.
+The Senate rewrote the bill to be far more restrictive.
+When the Senate's version came back to the House, the House voted 95-18 not to concur on April 21, 2026.
+No conference committee was appointed, and the bill ended (NC General Assembly).

 Cannabinoid Bans

-The Senate version broadly defines "prohibited hemp-derived consumable products" as those containing any hemp-derived cannabinoid other than Delta-9 THC intended for ingestion or inhalation.
-This would effectively outlaw:
+The Senate version broadly defined "prohibited hemp-derived consumable products" as those containing any hemp-derived cannabinoid other than Delta-9 THC intended for ingestion or inhalation.
+If enacted, it would have outlawed:

 - THCa flower and all THCa products